Gabriel Acevero: Education

 During the 2020 legislative session, Acevero expressed support for the Blueprint for Maryland's Future.
 He noted that "What we're trying to do here is change the trajectory of this state ...
 All of us will win when we invest in education".
 He also sponsored HB0489, a bill that establishes the Commission on History, Culture, and Civics in Education.
 The commission would aim to recommend ways to enhance the teaching of US and Maryland history, culture, and civics to the State Board of Education and the State Department of Education, and it would report findings and recommendations annually by December 30.

 Health care

 During the 2020 legislative session, Acevero and state senator Jill P. Carter introduced legislation to establish a universal single-payer health care system in Maryland.

 Immigration

 During the 2021 legislative session, Acevero spoke in support of the Dignity Not Detention Act that would prevent counties from contracting with U.S. Immigration and Customs Enforcement (ICE), during which he described the tactics of ICE as being similar to the Gestapo during World War II.
 In April 2025, he attended and spoke at a rally protesting the deportation of Kilmar Abrego Garcia, saying that there was "evidence of fascism" and accusing the Trump administration of "intentionally targeting not just immigrants, but those who exercise free speech in criticizing this government and the actions of foreign governments".
+During the 2026 legislative session, Acevero supported a bill to ban counties from entering into 287(g) program agreements with ICE.